-I am a Licensed Clinical Psychologist with 15 years of experience working with adolescents and adults.
+I am a Licensed Clinical Psychologist with over 15 years of experience working with adolescents and adults.
 I received my doctoral degree from the School of Professional Psychology at Wright State University in 2006.
-I graduated with a Bachelor’s degree in Psychology and Women’s Studies from The University of Michigan in 2001.
+I graduated with a Bachelor’s degree in Psychology and Women’s Studies from the University of Michigan in 2001.

 I take a compassionate, collaborative, and integrative approach with my clients.
 I strive to create a comfortable and inclusive therapy environment.
 My therapy approach includes cognitive behavioral therapy, dialectical behavioral therapy, and insight-oriented treatments.
 I utilize a Health at Every Size approach to my work with clients with eating disorders, striving to challenge diet culture and instead working toward intuitive eating and size inclusivity.

 Outside of work, I enjoy spending time with my spouse, my two girls, my dog, and two cats.
-To relax, I like doing the daily crossword puzzle, taking walks, and baking with my girls.
+To relax, I like doing the daily crossword puzzle, taking walks, and baking with my daughters.

 I want to know your story.